Skip to main content

 Certificate Caching (Certificate Auth)

 The MR and client mutually authenticate each other using SSL certificates.
-MR uses the certificate signed by QuoVadis CA and the client uses the certificate signed by their own CA.
+MR uses the certificate signed by IdenTrust Commercial CA and the client uses the certificate signed by their own CA.

 To check the revocation status of the client certificate, you can (optionally) add a URL for the OCSP responder that will indicate if the certificate is revoked or not.
 To (optionally) check if the certificate belongs to a user or device that can use WiFi, you can add an LDAP server.

-Instead of caching a password, MR will cache a hash of the client certificate if all configured checks pass, and the authentication is successful.
-When a wireless client tries to authenticate again but either the OCSP or LDAP servers are unreachable, the client certificate will again be verified against the configured CA certificate (in case it has changed), then the hash of the certificate will be compared against the "known good" certificate hash for that user in the cache.
+If all configured checks pass, and the authentication is successful, instead of caching a password, the MR will cache a hash of the client certificate.
+When a wireless client tries to authenticate again but either the OCSP or LDAP servers are unreachable, the client certificate will again be verified against the configured CA certificate (in case it has changed).
+Then, the hash of the certificate will be compared against the "known good" certificate hash for that user in the cache.
 If the hashes match, the user will be authenticated.
-If neither OCSP nor LDAP verification is enabled, the MR never needs to consult any external servers, so no information is cached in this scenario.
+If neither OCSP nor LDAP verification is enabled, the MR never needs to consult any external servers, and hence no information is cached in this scenario.

 Note: An external RADIUS server is not involved in this process and is not needed.
 The RADIUS server on the MR will handle 802.1X authentication instead.